CrazyBoy49z/modx-database-converter/README.md

 wget -N https://raw.githubusercontent.com/jonleverrier/modx-database-upgrader/master/upgrade.sh
 ```

-Before running the shell, edit the variables in the header of the document:
+Before running the shell, edit your database settings in the header of the document by running:
 ```
 nano upgrade.sh
 ```

 Once you're ready, run the script by typing the following:
 ```
-/bin/bash upgrade.sh
+/bin/bash upgrade.sh utf8mb4 utf8mb4_general_ci
 ```
+The first variable passed sets the charset.
+The second variable passed sets the collation.

 Once again, if you want to try out this script, please backup your database before doing so.